Ankit404butfound/PyWhatKit/README.md

 #### Some common errors

-**Not returning paragraph** - Make sure the topic exists and you are providing specific title
+**Not returning paragraph** - Make sure the topic exists, and you are providing specific title